amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 So if you don't need the big nodes, your jobs will finish much faster by using smaller nodes.

-## How about our second example?
+### How about our second example?

-2. A genomics researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
-It’s already challenging to open the datasets on a computer – analyzing these larger datasets will probably crash it.
-In this research problem, the calculations required might be impossible to parallelize, but a computer with more memory would be required to analyze the much larger future data set.
+> 2. A genomics researcher has been using small datasets of sequence data, but soon
+>    will be receiving a new type of sequencing data that is 10 times as large.
+It’s
+>    already challenging to open the datasets on a computer – analyzing these larger
+>    datasets will probably crash it.
+In this research problem, the calculations required
+>    might be impossible to parallelize, but a computer with more memory would be
+>    required to analyze the much larger future data set.
+>    {: .callout}

 This is when you would want a bigger and/or more specialised node.
 This genomics researcher doesn't need lots of small delivery vehicles - they need only one or two BIG delivery trucks.
 Or, in more HPC terms, large memory nodes, where the RAM is much bigger than what you would normally have available on your typical desktop computer.
 Now, a HPC may only have a couple of these large memory nodes, so the wait time on these may be longer- but they can do the job where a normal desktop computer couldn't.